-- High volume cassettes such as the Air-O-Cell take in larger amounts of air ... sampling is done at 15 liters per minute (lpm) flow rate. - Lower volume cassettes are at 5 lpm.
-Sample size is 1/3 the size of the AOC.
-1/3rd the accuracy for the same sampling time. - Labs love the Z5's because the analysis is 1/3 the work.
-More profitable than analyzing AOCs. - But!
-Z5's are defined by the manufacturer as: "A cost effective first-line mold screening tool that efficiently and reliably collects mold and allows for simple lab analysis." - Mold Assessors should not use a sampling cassette that is considered a first-line screening tool just because it is simpler (less costly) for the lab analysis. - Labs generally do not charge any more to analyze AOCs that gives you 3x the accuracy of the Z5s.
-Mold Assessors should only do high volume sampling (AOCs).
+- High volume cassettes such as the Air-O-Cell/ Pro15 take in larger amounts of air ... sampling is done at 15 liters per minute (lpm) flow rate. - Lower volume cassettes are at 5 lpm.
+Sample size is 1/3 the size of the AOC/P15.
+1/3rd the accuracy for the same sampling time. - But!
+Z5's are defined by the manufacturer as: "A cost effective first-line mold screening tool that efficiently and reliably collects mold and allows for simple lab analysis." - Mold Assessors should not use a sampling cassette that is considered a first-line screening tool just because it is simpler (less costly) for the lab analysis. - Labs generally do not charge any more to analyze AOCs/Pro15s that gives you 3x the accuracy of the Z5s.
+Mold Assessors should only do high volume 15 lpm sampling.

-High Volume Air Sampling Pump
+Battery Operated High Volume Air Sampling Pump